 Most of us tend to accumulate lots of “things” over time.
 But when these “things” take over, it’s often termed as “clutter”.
 When your home is full of clutter, it can make you feel stressed, not to mention it can cause you to lose important stuff.
 Think about all the minutes you spend looking for things because of clutter.
 Clutter makes it more difficult to clean, too, and can even impact your ability to get a good night’s sleep.

 The prospect of clearing out the clutter from every room of the home is something that is daunting, but one that many of us need to face.
 When it comes to decluttering though, doing so in an eco-friendly way will make you feel much better about both your home and the environment.
-Decluttering with the environment in mind means that you can help to avoid sending your items to the landfill while also creating far less waste.
+In addition to owning a biodegradable latex mattress, decluttering with the environment in mind means that you can help to avoid sending your items to the landfill while also creating far less waste.

 Let’s take a look at these handy tips for decluttering your home the eco-friendly way.